DarshanBhandigare/STATUS200/README.md

 ## 🔐 Security & Data

-Status 200 uses Supabase for authentication and portfolio data management.
+Status-200 uses Supabase for authentication and portfolio data management.

 - User-specific portfolio content is isolated by account
 - Public pages are generated from structured portfolio data